“PET-Globe” Demo

 Note: “{…}” indicates trivial code and tasks skipped for brevity.

 Moreover, indexed addressing will take us only that far.
 255 bytes (or $FF), exactly.
 Since we have to iterate over a total of 32 × 32 = 1024 sampling positions, we’ll have to update our various base addresses at some point.
-We could have done this using pointers in the zero-page and indirect indexed address mode (as in, “LDA (zpg),Y”, etc.), but, in order to save a CPU few cycles, we’ll choose to go down the road of self-modification.
-It doesn’t really matter where we write our updated addresses to, and this way we can save a few cycles on each of the 1024 iterations (LDA absolute,X takes 4 cycles, whereas LDA (zpg),Y takes 5.)
+We could have done this using pointers in the zero-page and indirect indexed address mode (as in, “LDA (zpg),Y”, etc.), but, in order to save a few CPU cycles, we’ll choose to go down the road of self-modification.
+It doesn’t really matter where we write our updated addresses to, but by modifying the base address in-place we can save a few cycles on each of the 1024 iterations (LDA absolute,X takes 4 cycles, whereas LDA (zpg),Y takes 5.)
 Wherever there is the quite impossible address $FFFF (which is actually the high-byte of the hard-wired IRQ vector), we’ll replace this by the respective base address, as annotated by “MASK”, “PROJECTION ADDRESS” and “PROJECTION BIT-MASK”.

-Rendering the result in the scratch area to screen codes for display purpose is as easy looking up the respective PETSCII characters our lookup table (see above) and replacing our made-up bit-vectors by actual Commodore screen codes that we can write to the video memory.
+Rendering the result in the scratch area to screen codes for display purpose is as easy looking up the respective PETSCII characters in our lookup table (see above) and replacing our made-up bit-vectors by actual Commodore screen codes, which we can write to video memory.

 render